Donders-Institute/bidscoin/docs/advanced.rst

        See also the dcm2niix2bids plugin for reference implementation

-       :param session:     The full-path name of the subject/session raw data source folder
+       :param session:     The full-path name of the subject/session source folder
        :param bidsmap:     The full mapping heuristics from the bidsmap YAML-file
-       :param bidsfolder:  The full-path name of the BIDS root-folder
+       :param bidsses:     The full-path name of the BIDS output `ses-` folder
-       :param personals:   The dictionary with the personal information
-       :param subprefix:   The prefix common for all source subject-folders
-       :param sesprefix:   The prefix common for all source session-folders
        :return:            Nothing
        """